 If you don't believe you owe the debt, and you contest it if a lawsuit is brought against you, it will be the duty of the creditor to prove to a court that you are legally responsible for paying the debt.
 You also have the right to “dispute” the debt when a collector begins collection efforts.
 Disputing the debt will require the collector to provide verification of the debt.
 The CFPB has prepared sample letters that you can use to respond to a debt collector who is trying to collect a debt along with tips on how to use them.
 The sample letters may help you to get information, stop or limit any further communication, or protect some of your rights.

 If your divorce decree provided that your former spouse was responsible for the debt, and you had an attorney, you could contact that attorney for options.
-If you need a lawyer, you may be able to find lawyer referrals in your area by checking the American Bar Association website or your state bar association.
+If you need a lawyer, you may be able to find lawyer referrals in your area by checking the or your state bar association.
 Low income persons may qualify for free legal services through the local legal aid office.